dparksports/aruco-arkit-opencv/README.md

 Under low light condition, the pose estimation seems to be off.

-Under low texture condition, the ARKit doesn't pick up any features or low sparse features in the live view.
+Under low texture condition, the ARKit may not pick up low count of features.

 ## Comming Soon